br-sharma/Apnacollege-demo/README.md

 # Apnacollege-demo
-This is my 1st Git repository
+This is my 1st Git repository.
+Author- BR Sharma